doertscho/arf-kiel/content/training.en.md

 but ideally you should have a pair of shoes that work well on grass, like football boots with rubber studs.

-Please note that at the moment, the changing rooms, showers and toilets at the ground are not available on a regular basis.
+Please note that we do not have access to the changing rooms and showers at the ground on a regular basis.

 View map on [Open Street Map](https://osm.org/go/0HsaQC7V?m=) or [Google Maps](https://goo.gl/maps/2CHFeakWwtCYmMzH8)